ferrous-systems/rust-exercises/exercise-book/src/stm32/trustzone-secure-apis.md

 }
 ```

-The rule in TrustZone-M is that when Nonsecure Mode makes a call to a secure
+The rule in TrustZone-M is that when Nonsecure State makes a call to a secure
 API, that API must:

 * begin with an `sg` (Secure Gateway) instruction, and